-4. Notice Procedures for Amending or Repeal of Bylaws by Members Meetings b.
-Notice shall be given to the Member Clubs which shall include the fact of the amendment or repeal to be considered at said meeting, the content of said amendment or repeal and an explanation of the general nature and purpose for said amendment or repeal.
+4. Notice Procedures for Amending or Repeal of Bylaws by Members Meetings

+- a.
+No proposed amendment or repeal of USA Curling Bylaws shall be adopted unless Member Clubs are notified, in writing, by electronic mail sent at least thirty (30) days, prior to the date of the meeting at which the same are intended to be considered; or unless each of the Member Clubs not so timely notified execute a waiver of such notice. - b.
+Notice shall be given to the Member Clubs which shall include the fact of the amendment or repeal to be considered at said meeting, the content of said amendment or repeal and an explanation of the general nature and purpose for said amendment or repeal. - c.
-c.
 All proposed amendments or repeal, in whole or in part, to these By-Laws to be considered must be posted on the website or other electronic means of communication maintained by USA Curling, at least thirty (30) days prior to the meeting at which said amendment or repeal is to be considered.
-Material posted shall include the facts of the amendment or repeal to be considered at said meeting, the content of said amendment or repeal and an explanation of the general nature and purpose for said amendment or repeal.

-d.
-Said notice shall be communicated to the delegates of the Member Clubs which delegates are identified pursuant to USA Curling's Members' Meeting Policies and Procedures.
+Material posted shall include the facts of the amendment or repeal to be considered at said meeting, the content of said amendment or repeal and an explanation of the general nature and purpose for said amendment or repeal. - d.
+Said notice shall be communicated to the delegates of the Member Clubs which delegates are identified pursuant to USA Curling's Members' Meeting Policies and e.

-e.
 Notice of the right to vote must be given to each of said Athlete Representatives together with the notice to be provided to the Members.